 SXSW 2021: 'Violet' | 'How It Ends' (Reviews)

-Violet, played by Olivia Munn, is the eponymous character of Violet, she is a head of production in a film production company which has an off-putting environment to work in.
+Violet, played by Olivia Munn, is the eponymous character of Violet, she is head of production at a film production company which has an off-putting environment to work in.
 Violet also has an inner voice (Justin Theroux) which is demoralising her in every turn whether that is in regards to her professional or personal life and there are notes appearing on screen that are relaying her actual thoughts in real time as she isn't really one to raise her voice or frankly, stand up for herself.
 She begins to experiment not listening to the inner voice and instead being more straightforward in her relationships and communication and the seeing how that affects her mental health.

 Just the basis of the film gives director and writer Justine Bateman a chance to get creative with her team and she certainly does that in the editing suite with editor Jay Friedkin.
 There is no dead air in the cut and we get just enough different perspectives on Violet's interactions to make sure that every scene gives us information.
 All that information builds Violet as a character in structure of a film and we know exactly where her insecurities come from, how they manifest themselves socially and how she either receives or rejects the inner voice.
 One deviation from the success is the incorporation of graphic design animation on the screen; it's rather large and unreadable at times so it can draw you away from scenes like it did for me, thinking about it as well as trying to listen the inner voice dialogue but also look at the acting isn't all that enjoyable.